-You can use a realtor's MLS or Craigslist to post your rental advertisement.
-Craigslist has worked well for me.
+You can use a realtor's MLS, Zillow or Craigslist to post your rental advertisement.
+Craigslist and Zillow have worked well for me.
 Use the type of creative marketing language that realtors use in their listings.
 The photos and the language in the add is what will get the right tenants to your rental for a viewing.

 During the showing allow the tenants to check the house themselves, no need to hover around them.
 Answer questions if they ask, but there is no need to dig too deeply into their potential to rent the property, as your rental application and credit report will provide the data you need.

 For the tenants who show interest, ask them if they would like to fill out the rental application offline and send it to you.
 Remind them that the rental applications includes a credit lookup request.
 They will receive an email from the credit agency requesting approval for their credit score and details be shared with the landlord.

 Once you complete the showing, read through the received applications and look for a ranking that will help you identify a candidate who can afford your property.
 For the candidates that fit your criteria, ask them if you can submit their name to a credit agency, who will run a credit report on their behalf, which you will receive.